DwayneCrous/Orion/README.md

 - **Currency Converter**: Convert amounts between currencies.
 - **Moderation Tools**: Kick, ban, mute users, bulk delete messages, and filter bad words (now with per-word toggling and detailed feedback).
 - **Bad Word Filter**: Enable or disable filtering of specific words, with instant moderation.
+- **Polls**: Create quick polls with custom questions, two options, and a timed voting period.
 - **Mini-Games**: Flip a coin, roll a dice, play rock-paper-scissors—all with interactive embeds.
 - **User Utilities**: Get any user's avatar with a single command.
 - **Extras**: Quick link to Dwayne's GitHub.